 FINISH: Na Fianna 5KM Road Race 2015 Flickr photo by Peter Mooney shared under a Creative Commons (BY-SA) license

 You can find some great training plans online but you could follow this schedule to get things started;

-- During the first few months, allow yourself to take “walking-breaks” if you feel like you’re gonna throw-up!!!
+- During the first few months, allow yourself to take “walking breaks” if you feel tired.

 Running basics for overweight beginners

-Your genetic strength and flexibility determine your running mechanics but there are a few basics rules you should follow when you want to know how to start running when overweight & how you can achieve the perfect running form.
+Your genetic strength and flexibility determine your running mechanics but there are a few basic rules you should follow when you want to know how to start running when overweight.

 - Try to maintain a short and quick stride.
 Don’t try to lengthen your stride as this can cause injuries.

-- Keep your knee in line.
-Your foot should strike the ground directly under your knee and not in front of it.
+- Your foot should strike the ground directly under your knee and not in front of it.

 - It doesn’t matter whether your heel or forefoot hit the ground first.